-This year all 67 games will be broadcast across four networks: CBS, TBS, TNT and truTV.
-Based on the current schedule, we’ve put together a strategy that will allow you to watch every minute of March Madness live without a cable subscription.
-The options below will take you although the way through to the title game on April 4.
+The 67 games that make up the tournament will be broadcast across four networks: CBS, TBS, TNT, and truTV.
+Based on the schedule at press time, we’ve put together a strategy that will allow you to watch every minute of March Madness live without a cable subscription.
+The options below will take you all the way through to the title game on April 2.

 Sling is the thing for Turner telecasts

-The claim that you can watch the entire tournament with NCAA March Madness Live is misleading, though.
-While anyone can view the CBS broadcasts with the app, users require an active cable subscription to log in and watch any of the Turner Sports streams.
-Still, it’s worth downloading if you don’t want to miss any of the CBS matchups when you’re away from a TV.
+As attractive as this options sounds for cord cutters, the claim that you can watch the entire tournament with NCAA March Madness Live is a little misleading.
+Only the CBS broadcasts are available without a cable subscription, and then only on your computer and iOS or Android mobile device.
+To view CBS’s games on your TV, or any of the Turner network broadcasts on any device, you need a cable subscription login.
+Still, it may be worth downloading if you don’t want to miss any of the CBS matchups when you’re away from a TV.

 Time for tip off

-Watching sports without cable is still more of a challenge than other TV content.
-But don’t let cutting the cord make you miss the NCAA champs cutting the net.
-Take advantage of these cable alternatives and you’ll have sideline seat for one the greatest sporting events of the year.
+The options for streaming live sports have never been better, so don’t let cutting the cord make you miss the NCAA champs cutting the net.
+Grab a beer and your bracket and take advantage of these cable alternatives for sideline seat for one the greatest sporting events of the year.